Reseau-ongules-sauvages/logos_4_maps/redash/README.md

     sudo systemctl start docker
     sudo systemctl status docker

-We can check the version of docker engine install ed.
+We can check the version of docker engine installed.

     sudo docker --version